Matamata-Animator/Matamata/readme.md

 ### Characters

+For an example of a character file, refer to *characters.json*

-For each character you want to animate, create a *characters.json* file.
+For each character you want to animate, create a duplicate of *characters.json*.
 Change the variable *facesFolder* to be the directory of the character's poses.
 Set *defaultScale* to be how much the mouth of the character should be scaled up or down.

 For each pose the character can do, add the following: